neubot/neubot/doc/FAQ.rst

 instances of the program itself.
 Transmission tests probe the Internet using various application level protocols and test results are saved both locally and on the test servers.
-The results dataset contains samples from various Provides and is `published on the web`_, allowing anyone to analyze the data for research purposes.
+The results dataset contains samples from various Providers and is `published on the web`_, allowing anyone to analyze the data for research purposes.

 1.2.
 What is Measurement Lab?